-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 Late one night when the legislature was in session, and Heather was reporting on an education deal, she says she was interviewing Borris Miles—then a representative, now a Democratic state senator representing a district in Houston—to try to get details of the bill.

-“He’d said several times already, ‘If you go out to dinner with me I’d be happy to give you the details,’ and I’d sort of laugh it off but it was weird and obviously gross.”
+“He’d said several times already, ‘If you go out to dinner with me, I’d be happy to give you the details,’ and I’d sort of laugh it off but it was weird and obviously gross.”

 But she kept pressing because she wanted the story.